 Push back reclining chairs, as the name suggests, requires a mere push if you want them to recline.
 For this very reason, they normally don’t have a built-in footrest.
 If you prefer to have one, you can just buy an affordable ottoman that complements the style of your push back-type.

 A riser or life is the most functional and versatile seat you’ll ever find.
 To put it simply, a riser lifts the whole seat upward to help its user get out of it with ease.

 This feature is useful for bad backs, disabilities, or injuries.
-Elderly people, in particular, who struggle to stand and sit without assistance, will largely benefit from this model.
+Elderly people & seniors, who struggle to stand and sit without assistance, will largely benefit from this model.

 This model is very useful if you have a small home with limited space.
 Huggers only require about 6 inches of free space from your room’s wall to be fully reclined.
 On top of that, these seats are adjustable to make people with limited mobility, or weak knees get up easily.